 A pool must have a unique name and all pool cells on a particular machine are hosted in a domain that derives its name from the host machine’s name.

-The list of directories that are to store pool data are found in the
+The list of directories that are to store pool data are found in definition of the pools in the

-poollistFile, which is located on the pool node.
+layoutFiles, which are located on the pool nodes.

 A sweeper is an activity located on a pool.
 It is responsible for deleting files on the pool that have been marked for removal.
 Files can be marked for removal because their corresponding namespace entry has been deleted or because the local file is a cache copy and more disk space is needed.